Botnet Forensics – An Introduction

 - It works to search after the criminal investigation.

-- In case the identifier ensures malware, then the analyzer will seek what type of malware it is, where it infected.
+- In case the identifier ensures malware, then the analyzer will seek what type of malware it is, and where it is infected.

 - It finds out clues with the actual information and forwards all the details to the Botnet Evidence Phase.